Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/counter/counter-contract.rst

 Increment counter
 -----------------

-Then change the update function as described below, let’s remember what we want; input needs to be parsed without any errors, the value should be positive(otherwise we will get an Error::IncrementError and the transaction should be triggered by the owner of the contract instance or it will throw Error::OwnerError and the function itself has to be a mutable function because we are going to change the state of the contract.
+Then change the update function as described below.
+Remember that input needs to be parsed without any errors.
+The value must be positive, otherwise you will get an ``Error::IncrementError``.
+The transaction must be triggered by the owner of the contract instance or it will throw ``Error::OwnerError``.
+And the function itself has to be a mutable function because you are going to change the state of the contract.

 .. code-block:: rust